wUst Fine Wine Imports

 Edelzwicker "1619" (OF, NF)

-Although delightful to just sip on (and maybe a bit dangerous!) this is also great with food.
-Food pairings would include crab, shrimp, sea bass, halibut, grilled tuna, fried anchovies, seafood chowders, seafood with pasta, paella, veal, pork, baked chicken, Mexican food such as creamy chicken dishes and pork verde, Asian Pork and Chicken dishes, vegetable stir fry, mild curries, green salads, and medium cheeses.
+Although delightful to just sip on, this is also great with food.
+Food pairings would include crab, shrimp, sea bass, tuna, swordfish, clams, mussels, seafood chowders, seafood pasta and salads, paella, veal, pork, baked chicken, pasta with creamy sauces, Mexican food such as creamy chicken dishes and pork verde, Asian Pork and Chicken dishes, vegetable stir fry, mild curries, green salads, and medium cheeses.

 Pinot Gris "Tradition" 2021 (OF, NF)